googlefonts/how-to-hint-variable-fonts/README.md

 _The hinting for Cap H is now complete.
 The glyph can be proofed in the main window, using the text string to see shape and spacing, in the size ramp to see the hinted results at a range of sizes, and in the Variation Window, to proof for all variations in the font._

 Now let’s take a closer look at the lower level _‘Glyph Program’,_ TrueType code.
-VTTtalk compiles into TrueType instructions, which can be viewed and edited if necessary in the Glyph program. (`ctlr 2`) _Editing TrueType instructions is not commonly done, however it is useful to have an understanding of what the code is doing._
+VTTtalk compiles into TrueType instructions, which can be viewed and edited if necessary in the Glyph program. (`ctrl + 2`) _Editing TrueType instructions is not commonly done, however it is useful to have an understanding of what the code is doing._

 Refer to the full [TrueType Instruction](https://docs.microsoft.com/en-us/typography/opentype/spec/tt_instructions) set for details.